 Once bubbling, reduce the heat and simmer for 2-3 minutes until the sauce has slightly reduced and thickened.

-Leave the sauce to cool down, or use hot to coat crispy chicken or pork.
+Leave this flavorful sauce to cool down, or use hot to coat crispy chicken, in bao buns or stir-fries.

 Absolutely!
-This sauce is strong flavoured though and isn’t for the faint-hearted.
+This sauce is strong-flavoured though and isn’t for the faint-hearted.
 However, you can use it as a dip for pretzels or even pizza crusts.
 We do recommend thickening the sauce a little more to be used as a dip.
-Simple mix ½ teaspoon of cornflour (cornstarch) with a teaspoon of water and stir it into the sauce after the sugar has dissolved.
+Simple mix ½ teaspoon of cornflour (corn starch) with a teaspoon of water and stir it into the sauce after the sugar has dissolved.
 Cook for a few more minutes to thicken.
 It will thicken further as the sauce cools.
+When served at room temperature you should have a sticky char siu that coats well.

 It can be!
-Make sure that the hoisin and soy sauce that you’re using in this recipe are gluten-free to make it celiac-friendly.
+Make sure that the hoisin is gluten-free and use tamari instead of soy sauce to make it celiac-friendly.